SAPERE P4C case studies

 Hazel Oak is an Ofsted-outstanding all-age special school in Solihull for children with moderate learning difficulties.
 It supports a wide range of learners with diverse communication and emotional challenges, including autism, ADHD, Down’s syndrome, attachment disorder and social, emotional and mental health difficulties.
-From a single staff member being trained four years ago to whole-school P4C and a SAPERE P4C Bronze Award in November 2018, Hazel Oak has truly embraced philosophical thinking and is becoming a beacon of P4C practice in SEND.
+From a single staff member being trained four years ago to whole-school P4C and a SAPERE P4C Silver Award, Hazel Oak has truly embraced philosophical thinking and is becoming a beacon of P4C practice in SEND.
 Find out how teachers and students use and adapt the tools, concepts and strategies used in P4C in mainstream settings to suit Hazel Oak’s needs.

 Read our Hazel Oak SAPERE P4C case study